On the symmetry of the electronic density in the three-electron parabolic quantum dot: Introduction

 The use of Dalitz plots for the visualization of the electronic density greatly simplifies the analysis of its symmetries.
-Below it is shown that the Dalitz plots corresponding to the ground (and lowest excited) triplet states of the three-electron parabolic quantum dots posses some approximate symmetry similar to that observed in the model of the break-up of a three-body rigid rotator \cite{meremianin06:_h3_kinem_model}.
+Below it is shown that the Dalitz plots corresponding to the ground (and lowest excited) quartet states of the three-electron parabolic quantum dots posses some approximate symmetry similar to that observed in the model of the break-up of a three-body rigid rotator \cite{meremianin06:_h3_kinem_model}.
 This symmetry means that, at a given value of the hyperradius which defines the overall ``size'' of the configuration triangle, the dependence of the electronic density on the area of that triangle is very much stronger than on its shape.
 The detailed analysis performed with the help of internal variables similar to ``Dalitz-Fabri'' coordinates \cite{0022-3700-15-23-001,krivec98:_few_bod_hypsph} explains the origin of the observed approximate symmetry (Sec.~\ref{sec:sym-origin}).
 Namely, it is caused by the symmetry of the total potential in the vicinity of its local minimum.
 This symmetry can be uncovered by taking the power series expansion of the potential.
 For some particular values of the confinement strength the magnitude of the distortion of the symmetry is estimated in Sec.~\ref{sec:numerical-results}.

-For the sake of brevity, numerical calculations were carried out only for states with zero angular momentum including the ground states of the quantum dot in the absence of external fields.
+For the sake of brevity, numerical calculations were carried out only for states with zero orbital momentum including the ground states of the quantum dot in the absence of external fields.